 Expats moving to Cyprus will need to spend some time getting to grips with the country's property market and the options available to them.
-Choosing the right type of home in the right part of the country will directly effect the success of a person's expat experience in Cyprus.
+Choosing the right type of home in the right part of the country will directly affect the quality of an expat's experience in Cyprus.

 Rented apartments in Cyprus are usually furnished, while houses are unfurnished.
-Shipping furniture to Cyprus is a viable option (especially from within the EU), but the IKEA in Nicosia makes buying furniture highly feasible.
-Expats report that the second-hand furniture market in Cyprus is somewhat disappointing.
+Shipping furniture to Cyprus is a viable option (especially from within the EU), but reasonably priced furniture is easily found around the island.

 Renting accommodation in Cyprus

 Expats will usually be responsible for their own utility bills.
-These can be quite costly, and should be factored into the housing budget.
-Cyprus has a progressive water-taxation system – so expats should think twice before watering their gardens excessively or re-filling the pool.
+These can be quite costly and should be factored into the housing budget.